 - It’s easy to open a bank account in Canada.

 - Open the bank account during the first few weeks after your arrival.

-Since this is a first world country expect to pay first world prices!
-To help you get an idea what your accommodation/car rental/tour etc. will cost you, I have added a currency converter to this page.
-The currency converter uses live, up to date rates.
+Since Canada is a developed western country expect to pay high prices!
+To help you get an idea of what your accommodation, car rental, guided tour, etc. will cost you, use the currency converter I added to this page.
+The currency converter uses live, up-to-date rates.

 Change the currency to the Canadian dollar, add the price as you found it in Canadian currency, and find and select your own currency in the second box.
 Click the button Click here to Perform Currency Conversion.